barbraparrish120/notes/README.md

 To be successful in programming, it is essential to have a solid foundation in core concepts, such as data structures, algorithms, computer architecture, operating systems, etc. This will enable you to understand the inner workings of a program and make informed decisions when solving problems.
 Practice makes perfect, so keep challenging yourself with complex problems and projects to improve your problem-solving skills.
  - 来自NLP

+# 2023-12-01
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you are making progress on the right things.

+Secondly, use time management techniques to your advantage.
+Break down your projects into smaller, manageable tasks.
+Then, allocate time for each task, allowing for some wiggle room in case things take longer than expected.
+Using a scheduling tool like Trello or Asana can help keep you organized and on track.

+Lastly, stay organised and don't be afraid to ask for help.
+Keep your code organized, your project files up-to-date, using version control like Git, which can save you a lot of time in the long run.
+Additionally, don’t hesitate to reach out to colleagues or online communities like Stack Overflow for assistance.
+Remember, knowledge sharing is an essential part of the coding community.